Authorship of the Pauline epistles: Historical setting

 An independently written narrative of Paul's life and ministry, found in the Acts of the Apostles, is used to determine the date, and possible authorship, of Pauline letters by locating their origin within the context of his life.
 For example, Paul mentions that he is a prisoner in his Epistle to Philemon 1:7; based on this statement, J. A. T. Robinson argued that this captivity was Paul's imprisonment in Caesarea, while W. M. Ramsay identified this as Paul's captivity in Rome, while others have placed the captivity in Ephesus.

 One difficulty with this position is the limited data available on Paul's historical setting, and this is especially true with the conclusion of the narrative of Acts prior to Paul's death.
 It also assumes that the book of Acts was written by an actual traveling companion of Paul's.
 Recent scholarship challenges the validity of using the Acts of the Apostles to determine anything about Pauline letters.
 Borg and Crossan cautiously comment that "the author of Acts was not concerned with factual inerrancy"; Dewey et al. note in similar vein that "in much of Acts as a whole, Luke gives us historical fiction rather than an historical report."
 They therefore "recommend against using Acts, either as a whole or in part, as a historical source for Paul's career".

 Paul's use of secretaries

-A number of scholars have argued that from biographic details from Paul, he likely suffered from some physical impediment such as vision loss or damaged hands and Paul does explicitly state, or even names, in multiple epistles that he used secretaries, which was a common practice in the Greco-Roman world; likely explaining the epistles that are seemingly non-Pauline.
+A number of scholars have argued that from biographic details from Paul, he likely suffered from some physical impediment such as vision loss or damaged hands and Paul does explicitly state, or even names, in multiple epistles that he used secretaries (or amenuenses), which was a common practice in the Greco-Roman world; potentially explaining the epistles that are seemingly non-Pauline.
 Paul used scribal secretaries and may have had a team of readers, which adds layers to how Paul's letters were composed.